nansencenter/NERSC-HYCOM-CICE/docs/overview.md

 work filesystem is subject to automatic purging, so source code, compiled binaries, and configuration files should always live on home.

+The roles (`HOME`, `WORK`) are the same on every machine, but the actual filesystem each maps to is machine-specific.
+The examples below use Betzy; see the [Olivia storage layout](#olivia-storage-layout) dropdown for how the same roles map onto Olivia, where the storage areas differ in important ways.

 ```
 ${HOME}/${USER}/
 ├── NERSC-HYCOM-CICE/